jonasbn/til/mojolicious/mojolicious-plugin-config.md

 The default for suffix for configuration files, which might be used by other frameworks etc. and the contents of the Mojolicious::Plugin::Config files are actually **Perl**

-Mojolicious::Plugin::Config is quite powerfull so you can just _configure_ it to respect your new extension.
+Mojolicious::Plugin::Config is quite powerful so you can just _configure_ it to respect your new extension.

 So in order to differentiate and get my text editor to enforce a distinction for syntax highlighting, I renamed my configuration file to `.pconf`indicating **Perl** formatted configuration.